SAP-samples/xsa-cap-migration/README.md

           ]
         }
       }
      ```
-  - Create a .hdinamespace file in the "defaults" folder with the empty name space as below to ensure that the role can be named default_access_role.
+  3. Create a .hdinamespace file in the "defaults" folder with the empty name space as below to ensure that the role can be named default_access_role.
      ```
       {
         "name": "",
         "subfolder": "ignore"
       }
      ```
-  - Also move the above created RENAME_HDBCDS_TO_PLAIN.hdbprocedure file to the "procedures" folder.
+  4. Also move the above created RENAME_HDBCDS_TO_PLAIN.hdbprocedure file to the "procedures" folder.
-  - Deploy the rename procedure and default access role into the SAP HANA 2.0 HDI Container.
+  5. Deploy the rename procedure and default access role into the SAP HANA 2.0 HDI Container.
 The deployment can be done either by using the [SAP HDI Deployer](https://www.npmjs.com/package/@sap/hdi-deploy) or by using the MTA.

   ### 2.3: Rename the Database Tables and their respective columns:
   On calling the deployed RENAME_HDBCDS_TO_PLAIN procedure from the Database Explorer, the Database tables will be renamed.
-  - Open the Database explorer.
+  1. Open the Database explorer.
-  - Load the SAP HANA 2.0 HDI Container in the Database explorer.
+  2. Load the SAP HANA 2.0 HDI Container in the Database explorer.
-  - Select the deployed RENAME_HDBCDS_TO_PLAIN procedure under the Procedures folder of the container.
+  3. Select the deployed RENAME_HDBCDS_TO_PLAIN procedure under the Procedures folder of the container.
-  - Right click on the procedure and select "Generate Call Statement".
+  4. Right click on the procedure and select "Generate Call Statement".
 This will open the Call statement in the SQL Console.
-  - Run the SQL query and this will rename the Database Tables and their respective columns.
+  5. Run the SQL query and this will rename the Database Tables and their respective columns.

   ### 2.4: Update the Other Database Artifacts:
   Just like the Database Tables, the other HANA artifacts should also be renamed as the entities referenced in those artifacts no longer exist after calling the rename procedure, so on access it will throw an error.
 So, in the CAP Application, make the below changes

   **Note:** All the below steps can be done automatically if the [migration-script](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script) is used to convert the application from XSA to CAP.

-  - Delete the .hdbtabledata and .csv files.
+  1. Delete the .hdbtabledata and .csv files.
     **Note:** When we migrate the HDI container the data will be retained so the sample data is not required.
 Retaining these files might lead to duplicate entry errors during deployment in case your table expects to have unique records.

-  - Create .hdbtabletype files for the table types.
+  2. Create .hdbtabletype files for the table types.
 Just converting the table type to type will not work, because during cds build, the type definition will be replaced wherever used in the hdbtable and views but if the table type is used in a procedure, the definition will not be updated and during deployment we get the error that the table type mentioned in the procedure is not provided by any file.
 So when we generate the hdbtabletype file with the table type definition, the deployment will work as expected.
 The example code is as below
      ```
       TYPE "PROCEDURES_TT_ERRORS" AS TABLE (
         "HTTP_STATUS_CODE" Integer,
         "ERROR_MESSAGE" VARCHAR(5000),
         "DETAIL" NVARCHAR(100)
       );
      ```
     **Note:**  SAP CAP Model does not support .hdbtabletype files natively, as CAP is designed to be a database-agnostic model and platform.
 Instead, CAP encourages developers to use CDS for defining and working with data models.
 So .hdbtabletype usage should be carefully considered and properly justified as it might not integrate well with CAP environment.
-  - Update the other Hana artifacts to point to the new Database tables.
+  3. Update the other Hana artifacts to point to the new Database tables.

-    **Note:** [migration-script](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script) will take care of renaming few of the Hana artifacts mentioned in the [list](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script/config.json.tpl#L15).
+    **Note:** [migration-script](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script) will take care of renaming most of the Hana artifacts mentioned in the [list](https://github.com/SAP-samples/xsa-cap-migration/blob/main/migration-script/config.json.tpl#L15).
 It will also handle .hdbrole, .hdbsynonymconfig, .hdbsynonym , .hdbroleconfig and .hdbgrants separately.
 For the remaining artifacts manual rename is required at this point to make them point to the new DB artifacts.

-  - If there is a .hdinamespace files in your project, update it as an empty namespace as below.
+  4. If there is a .hdinamespace files in your project, update it as an empty namespace as below.
      ```
       {
         "name": "",
         "subfolder": "ignore"
       }
      ```

     **Note:** If the Script is used, make sure the above change is made as the script will change the id, so we must ignore the namespace else it will fail during deployment.
-  - Make sure the casing is correct in the calculation views, if anything is not modified it might lead to errors during deployment.
+  5. Make sure the casing is correct in the calculation views, if anything is not modified it might lead to errors during deployment.

   **Note:** The modified artifacts for the example SHINE Application can be accessed with the [link](https://github.com/SAP-samples/xsa-cap-migration/blob/main/examples/hdbcds/db/src).